-We depend on the success of our lead product candidate, brincidofovir, which is still under clinical development, and may not obtain regulatory approval or be successfully commercialized.
+We depend on the success of our lead product candidate, brincidofovir, which is still under clinical development, and may not obtain regulatory approval or be successfully commercialized.\

 We have not marketed, distributed or sold any products.
 The success of our business depends upon our ability to develop and commercialize our lead product candidate, brincidofovir.
-In December 2015, we announced that in the SUPPRESS trial, brincidofovir did not prevent clinically significant CMV infection through Week 24 after transplant to a greater extent than occurred on placebo, the primary endpoint of the trial.
-In addition, the mortality rate for patients who had been randomized to receive brincidofovir increased in the off-treatment period such that the overall mortality for brincidofovir and for placebo were not statistically different, but numerically higher for the patients who were randomized to receive brincidofovir.
+In December 2015, we announced that in the SUPPRESS trial, brincidofovir did not prevent clinically significant CMV infection through Week 24 after transplant to a greater extent than occurred

 Our AdVise study of brincidofovir for the treatment of AdV infection in allogeneic HCT recipients and other immunocompromised individuals has completed enrollment.
 We will continue to provide data from the AdVise study to the FDA and foreign health authorities to determine the regulatory pathway for the treatment of adenovirus.
-However, in light of the numerical difference in mortality observed in SUPPRESS and the absence of a mortality benefit observed when interim results from our AdVise study were compared to data from Study 305, our historical matched control study, it is likely we will be required to conduct one or more additional prospective, controlled trials of brincidofovir in AdV.
+However, in light of the numerical difference in mortality observed in SUPPRESS and the absence of a mortality benefit observed when results from our AdVise study were compared to data from Study 305, our historical matched control study, further development of brincidofovir for AdV would require one or more additional prospective, controlled trials of brincidofovir in AdV.